 1. If you are going to drink kombucha (or orange juice, soda, or any other acidic drink), drink it in one sitting rather than sipping on it throughout the day.

-2. To help minimize the damage to your teeth, take a mouthful of pure water after finishing the kombucha.
+2. To help minimize the damage to your teeth, take a mouthful of pure water (room temp is best) after finishing the kombucha.
 Swish it around the mouth for several seconds to neutralize the acidic environment in the mouth and on the teeth.
 In this case, you are still gaining the benefit of the probiotics in kombucha while quickly neutralizing the acidic environment.

 An important note: While some of us may be tempted to brush after drinking kombucha to help the neutralization process, brushing your teeth after consuming something acidic can increase the loss of enamel!